Looking for a Lady With Fangs and a Moustache: Production

 The film was written and directed by Khyentse Norbu, who wanted to "explore some of the last genuine residues of Tibetan mysticism".
-Max Dipesh Khatri and Rebindra Singh Baniya served as the film's producers, while Zhuangzhuang Tian, Olivia Harrison, Ram Raju, Aona Liu, and Kate McCreery were credited as executive producers.
-Norbu worked exclusively with non-professional actors and filming took place in Kathmandu.
+Max Dipesh Khatri and Rabindra Singh Baniya served as the film's producers, while Zhuangzhuang Tian, Olivia Harrison, Ram Raju, Aona Liu, and Kate McCreery were credited as executive producers.
+Norbu worked exclusively with non-professional actors, and filming took place in Kathmandu.

 Release

 Abramorama secured the distribution rights to Looking for a Lady With Fangs and a Moustache.
 The film had its "virtual live premiere" on April 8, 2021, at the Rubin Museum of Art in New York City.